 There are skeptics, it is true, whom no amount of evidence can satisfy, not even the repeated evidence of their own senses under the most favorable circumstances.
-It is their misfortune to have been born incapable of belief in the existence of certain classes of phenomena, as others are born incapable of perceiving certain colors or com-binations of sound.
-There are also prejudiced people who have made up their minds that all spiritual phenomena are the product of fraud, and who are determined to find it or make it whenever professed spiritual manifestations take place in their presence.
-These are, however, but few compared with the hosts who can appreciate facts, are willing to admit their significance, but demand that what are presented, shall be facts, and not frauds perpetrated by wretches whose only desire is gain or notoriety, and who would dupe their best friends for a paltry dollar.
-Unless that is done which trickery under the circumstances cannot do, how are we to the circumstances cannot no, now are we to know that it was not done by trickery?
-Taking for granted what professed medi-ums say about their manifestations, they have palmed, and are now palming upon Spiritualists the grossest of frauds.
-We have four mediums who highly
+It is their misfortune to have been born incapable of belief in the existence of certain classes of phenomena, as others are born incapable of perceiving certain colors or combinations of sound.
+There are also prejudiced people who have made up their minds that all spiritual phenomena are the product of fraud, and who are determined to find it or make it, whenever professed spiritual manifestations take place in their presence.
+These are, however, but few compared with the hosts who can appreciate facts are willing to admit their significance, but demand that what are presented, shall be facts, and not frauds perpetrated by wretches whose only desire is gain or notoriety, and who would dupe their best friends for a paltry dollar.

+Unless that is done which trickery under the circumstances can be do, how are we to know that it was not done by trickery?
+Taking for granted what professed mediums say about their manifestations, they have palmed, and are now palming upon Spiritualists the grossest of frauds.

-We have flower mediums who nightly rain upon those who have duly paid their dollar, showers of roses, lilies, ferns and an occasional bottle of wine or bouncing gold fish, which are supposed to be brought by attendant spirits and dropped through the ceiling.
+We have flower mediums who nightly rain upon these who have duly paid their dollar, showers of roses, lilies, ferns and an occasional bottle of wine or bouncing gold fish, which are supposed to be brought by attendant spirits and dropped through the ceiling.
 But who knows?
-Has any oneever taken a locked box, set it on the table and had the flowers dropped through the closed lid?
-Have they ever been passed even through musquito netting, so fixed that it could not be tampered with ?
-The medium in this case has every shance for the practice of fraud.
-No one holds her hands, precautions are not taken against the admission of confederates, no one thoroughly examines her to see that articles are not secreted upon her person; yet, after the scance is over, the presence of flowers and other articles upon the table, placed there in absolute darkness, and while loud singing is taking place, is published as evidence of spirit presence and power.
+Has any one ever taken a locked box, set it on the table and had the flowers dropped through the closed lid?
+Have they ever been passed even through musquito netting, so fixed that it could not be tampered with?
+The medium in this case has every chance for the practice of fraud.
+No one holds her hands, precautions are not taken against the admission of confederates, no one thoroughly examines her to see that articles are not secreted upon her person; yet, after the scance is over the presence of flowers and other articles upon the table, placed there in absolute darkness, and while loud singing is taking place, is published as evidence of spirit presence and power.
 When this is shown to be a fraud, as I think it will be, and as I believe it to have been in every case that I have seen, then Spiritual-ism will have to bear the reproach.
+There must be more discrimination prac-

-There must be more discrimination practiced by Spiritualists and by the editors of Spiritual papers than there has yet been, and I am glad to see that you are moving in what I regard as the right direction in this WILLIAM DENTON. respect.
-Denver, Col.
+There must be more discrimination practiced by Spiritualists and by the editors of Spiritual papers than there has yet been, and I am glad to see that you are moving in what I regard as the right direction in this respect.